-The material foreign exchange exposure on the net monetary position of key group entities against its respective functional currency, expressed in the group's presentation currency is an amount of cash of \$3,099,488 held in

-\$US by the parent entity.
-A 10% movement in shift in would have a profit and loss effect of \$309,948 before taxation.
-As the Company is in a tax loss position the effect on equity would be \$309,948.
+The material foreign exchange exposure on the net monetary position of key group entities against its respective functional currency, expressed in the group's presentation currency is an amount of cash of \$477,240 held in \$A by the parent entity and creditors totalling \$91,742 at 31 December 2011 .
+A 10% movement exchange rates would have a profit and loss effect of \$38,550 before taxation.
+As the Company is in a tax loss position the effect on equity would be \$38,550